40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH34 -- parsing alias names.md

 ```

 ### CH34-4 -- issues about aliased name
-I will discuss these issues, respectively.
-  + what's the pros and cons of using aliased name compared to using functions
-  + why use functions for logic and parameters rather than aliased names
-  + which is better to use aliased name than using functions.

 #### Q1: what's the pros and cons of using aliased name compared to using functions
 1. For aliased name in Bash,